TABLE OF CONTENTS

 The churn rate in the subscription industry is one of the biggest issues that business owners face.
-No matter how hard you market, advertise, or acquire, churn is there to stunt your growth.
+No matter how hard you market, advertise or acquire, churn is there to stunt your growth.
 Customer churn is divided into two categories: voluntary and involuntary.
 One is a conscious choice made by the customer to stop services while the other is caused by preventable issues.
 Both are equally devastating to your ROI when acquiring and maintaining a subscriber base.
 But alas, there are ways to mitigate this decline and recover consistent profits through your payment processor.
 Take the time to integrate these tactics with your existing platform and make your high risk merchant account less high risk.

 Understanding Voluntary Churn